DinSekos/demo-service-worker-workbox/README.md

     as part of a build process.
 See https://goo.gl/fdTQBf for details.
     You can further customize your service worker by making changes to workbox-config.js.
 See https://goo.gl/8bs14N for details.

-The wizard creates the manifest file that `workbox` will use to identify the source file and the build file.
+The wizard creates the manifest file that `workbox` will use to identify the Service Worker Source file (SWS) it will need to convert into the Service Worker file (SW) .
-Here, it converts the `sw-source.js` (the source file) into the `sw.js` (build file loaded by the browser when registering Service Worker).
+Here, it converts `sw-source.js` into `sw.js`.

+The `sw.js` will be later registered in the browser as the Service Worker (see `js/app.js`).

     $ vi workbox-config.js